mroberts1/BOOTSTRA.386/manual/index.md

 Third of all, we need the user to have a hard disk.
 This is persistent memory on magnetic platters.
 They're very expensive.

-We wanted to slap layers on top of each other and connect them by interface, but the IBM PC doesn’t really work that way.
-The 640×200 monochrome screen has separate 8 KB banks for odd and even scanlines.
+As far as the software we really want to slap layers on top of each other and connect them by interface, but the IBM PC doesn’t really work that way - it's a complicated machine.
+For instance, the 640×200 monochrome screen has separate 8 KB banks for odd and even scanlines.
 Each bank is effectively two “frames,” and the video hardware cycles between them like a two-page flipbook, only the pages are interleaved in memory.

 To display anything, you fill the buffers as fast as you can; the hardware turns your writes into visible pixels.
 Everything ticks to a central clock, 4.77 MHz, the PC’s Planck constant.

 As a result everything you make feels like a meticulously designed clock, some ornate Turkish automaton from the 1830s.
-Yet upon this, we must build reasonable software and couldn’t ship a little short man hiding inside mylar disks to play chess.
+Yet upon this, we must build reasonable software and unfortunately can’t ship a little short man hiding inside mylar disks to play chess.

 Well kinda.
 That's the open secret about computers in general.
 People use them as if they're magic.
 But they're actually just as stupid as any other machine.
 The magic is the disk.
-On a record we know the symphony isn't inside the stereo and instead we have a dumb machine that makes an electronic speaker move along the groove a record.
+On a record we know the symphony isn't inside the stereo.
+Instead we have a dumb machine that makes an electronic speaker move along the groove a record.

 Computers are the same.
 The dumb machine dances by whatever song, in this case software, you feed into it.
 I'm kind of the conductor and the engineers are kind of the symphony.

+So there seems to be more or less three types of software: Wordprocessing, Financial, and Database.
+There's a lot of players in this field: Fox & Geller, Continental, Sorcim, Micropro ... and then there's wildcards like Lifetree's Volkswriter (VW) - even used by a few people in the office.

+What we need to do is two-fold:

+ * Create an environment where there's non-disruptive flow between these various applications
+ * Remove the cognitive load needed to perform the executive function of the task.
+It should be subliminal by exposing the interface

+It wasn't so much that Potemkin is moving a solid line but closer to a ragged perimeter, capturing the more laboriouis tasks from the user and freeing them of the burden.
+At least that's the objective.

 ---